aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Notes:

-* Due to the massive change of the installation process you cannot use `]Tatin.UpdateTatin` to update any version before 0.102.0
+* Due to the massive change of the installation process you cannot use `]Tatin.UpdateTatin` to update any version before 0.102.1

 * The command will put the release notes on display

-* This feature was introduced in 0.78.1, so it's not available in earlier versions

-  Note that the API equivalent `⎕SE.Tatin.Update 0` was introduced in 0.78.0.

 * Although Tatin is updated on disk, the workspace from which the command was executed is not for technical reasons --- start a new instance of Dyalog to get the latest version